Finite generators for countable group actions in the Borel and Baire category settings: Introduction

-\begin{defn} Let $X$ be a Borel $G$-space and denote its Borel $\sigma$-algebra by $\B(X)$.
-For a topological property $P$ (e.g. Polish, $\sigma$-compact, etc.), we say that $X$ admits a $P$ topological realization, if there exists a Hausdorff second countable topology on $X$ satisfying $P$ such that it makes the $G$-action continuous and its induced Borel $\sigma$-algebra is equal to $\B(X)$. \end{defn}
+\begin{defn} Let $X$ be a Borel $G$-space and denote its Borel $\sigma$-algebra by $\Bfrak(X)$.
+For a topological property $P$ (e.g. Polish, $\sigma$-compact, etc.), we say that $X$ admits a $P$ topological realization, if there exists a Hausdorff second countable topology on $X$ satisfying $P$ such that it makes the $G$-action continuous and its induced Borel $\sigma$-algebra is equal to $\Bfrak(X)$. \end{defn}

-We remark that every Borel $G$-space admits a Polish topological realization (this is actually true for an arbitrary Polish group, but it is a highly non-trivial result of Becker and Kechris, see 5.2 in \cite{BK}).
-The main result of this paper is a positive answer to Question \ref{Weiss's question} in case $X$ has a $\sigma$-compact realization:
+We remark that every Borel $G$-space admits a Polish topological realization\footnote{This is actually true also for an uncountable Polish group $G$, but it is a highly non-trivial result of Becker and Kechris, see \cite[5.2]{BK}}, see, \cite[13.12.ii]{bible}.
+The main result of this paper is a positive answer to \cref{Weiss's question} in case $X$ has a $\sigma$-compact realization:

-\begin{theorem*}[\ref{sigma-compact compressible => finite generator}] Let $X$ be a Borel $G$-space that admits a $\sigma$-compact realization.
-If there is no $G$-invariant Borel probability measure on $X$, then $X$ admits a Borel $32$-generator. \end{theorem*}
+\begin{namedthm*}{\cref*{sigma-compact compressible => finite generator}} Let $X$ be a Borel $G$-space that admits a $\sigma$-compact realization.
+If there is no $G$-invariant Borel probability measure on $X$, then $X$ admits a Borel $32$-generator. \end{namedthm*}

-For example, \ref{Weiss's question} has a positive answer when $G$ acts continuously on a locally compact or even $\sigma$-compact Polish space.
+For example, \cref{Weiss's question} has a positive answer when $G$ acts continuously on a locally compact or even just $\sigma$-compact Polish space.

+\begin{remark} The number $32$ in the above theorem comes from the fact that the generator is constructed as the partition generated by $5$ Borel sets. \end{remark}

+\begin{remark} The fact that a concrete numerical bound of $32$ is obtained in the conclusion of the above theorem is somewhat surprising.
+However, Robin Tucker-Drob pointed out that if \cref{Weiss's question} had a positive answer, then automatically there would be a uniform finite bound on the number generators; indeed, otherwise, there is an unbounded sequence $(k_n)_{n \in \N}$ of natural numbers such that for each $n \in \N$, there is a Borel $G$-space $X_n$ that \begin{enumerate}[(i)] \item does not admit an invariant probability measure, \item admits a $k_n$-generator, \item does not admit a $k$-generator for $k<k_n$. \end{enumerate} Then, letting $X$ be the disjoint union of the $X_n$, $n \in \N$, we see that $X$ still does not admit an invariant probability measure, but neither does it admit a finite generator, contradicting the assumption that the answer to \cref{Weiss's question} is positive. \end{remark}

+\begin{remarklike}{Addendum} In the original version of the current paper, it was also asked whether every Borel $G$-space admits a $\sigma$-compact realization.
+However, this was later answered negatively by Conley, Kechris and Miller in \cite{CKM}. \end{remarklike}

 Before explaining the idea of the proof of the above theorem, we present previously known results as well as other related results obtained in this paper.